The most interesting facts about Saint Vincent and the Grenadines, from the playground of the ultra-wealthy to the Gem of the Antilles.

 Interesting facts about Saint Vincent and the Grenadines

-1. Saint Vincent and the Grenadines is an island nation located in the eastern Caribbean Sea, mainly consisting of the main island of Saint Vincent and the 32 smaller islands known as the Grenadines.
+1. Saint Vincent and the Grenadines is an island nation located in the Eastern Caribbean Sea, mainly consisting of the main island of Saint Vincent and the 32 smaller islands known as the Grenadines.

-2. Saint Vincent was first inhabited by the Ciboney people, who were joined and eventually displaced by the Arawak people who originated in Venezuela and settled throughout the West Indies.
+2. Saint Vincent was first inhabited by the Ciboney people, who were joined and eventually displaced by the Arawak people, who originated in Venezuela and settled throughout the West Indies.
 The islands were then conquered by Carib Indians of South America around 1300.

 3. It was initially believed that Christopher Columbus visited the main island on St Vincent’s Day in 1498 – hence its name.
-However, it has now been confirmed that Columbus was in Spain at the time, and never even visited Saint Vincent.
+However, it has now been confirmed that Columbus was in Spain at the time and never even visited Saint Vincent.

-4. Saint Vincent and the Grenadines are often referred to as a playground for the rich and famous as the islands of Mustique, Palm Island and Union Island are frequented by the ultra-wealthy as well as the British Royal Family.
+4. Saint Vincent and the Grenadines are often referred to as a playground for the rich and famous, as the islands of Mustique, Palm Island, and Union Island are frequented by the ultra-wealthy as well as the British Royal Family.

 5. Saint Vincent and the Grenadines are sometimes called the Gem of the Antilles, which is represented in the country’s flag.

-6. The flag of Saint Vincent and the Grenadines is made up of a vertical yellow stripe with three green diamonds in the centre, with narrower green and blue stripes on either side.
+6. The flag of Saint Vincent and the Grenadines is made up of a vertical yellow stripe with three green diamonds in the center, with narrower green and blue stripes on either side.
 The V-shape of the diamonds stands for Saint Vincent, the blue represents the sky, the yellow represents sunshine and the green represents the lush terrain.

 7. Saint Vincent and the Grenadines were disputed between France and the UK for most of the 18th century before the islands were eventually ceded to the UK in 1783.